spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/SurfaceSupport.md

-# SOP: Surface Support
+# Surface Support

-## Introduction
+## Purpose

-This SOP outlines the key responsibilities and tasks for the Surface Support role.
-Surface Support plays a critical role in dive operations, ensuring the safety and preparedness of divers and equipment.
+To outline the key responsibilities and tasks for the Surface Support role, ensuring the safety and preparedness of divers and equipment during dive operations.

+## Scope

+This SOP applies to all dive crew members assigned to the Surface Support role.

+## Procedure

-## Responsibilities
+### Core Responsibilities

-- **Review Contingency Plans**: Collaborate with the Captain and Dive Guides to review contingency plans.
+1. **Review Contingency Plans**: Collaborate with the Captain and Dive Guides to review contingency plans.
 Discuss roles and actions in scenarios such as increased current, dive aborts, or broken moorings.
-- **Prepare the Boat for Diving**: Ensure the boat is fully prepared by setting up dive flags, the current line, tag line, ladder, and other necessary equipment.
+2. **Prepare the Boat for Diving**: Ensure the boat is fully prepared by setting up dive flags, the current line, tag line, ladder, and other necessary equipment.
-- **Check Tank Valves**: Double-check that all tank valves are fully **OPEN** before divers enter the water.
+3. **Check Tank Valves**: Double-check that all tank valves are fully **OPEN** before divers enter the water.
-- **Diver Assistance**: Provide assistance to divers entering and exiting the water to ensure safety and efficiency.
+4. **Diver Assistance**: Provide assistance to divers entering and exiting the water to ensure safety and efficiency.
-- **Monitor Diver Safety**: Continuously observe divers underwater by tracking their bubbles.
+5. **Monitor Diver Safety**: Continuously observe divers underwater by tracking their bubbles.
 This is a critical safety responsibility.
     - **Avoid Distractions**: Refrain from napping or playing music if it interferes with monitoring divers.
     - **Adapt to Current Changes**: Regularly check the current line.
 If currents strengthen, extend the tag line by attaching additional floating line.
-- **Housekeeping**: While still maintaining situational awareness, perform the following tasks:
+6. **Housekeeping**: While still maintaining situational awareness, perform the following tasks:

-## Equipment Inspection and Maintenance
+### Equipment Inspection and Maintenance

 1. **Tool Kit Inspection**:
     - Inspect and clean the tool kit after each use.